SheepMie/nodeapi/README.md

 # nodeapi
 write useful api by node,case I have no more time to write a complete project!
 > Before writing,I should thanks the product evangelist who named xuyd in github.All the apis were copied from his lovely diary!
 I just select someone usually and analyse them.
-If you want to learn more,Go https://github.com/xuyd/vue-dairy
+If you want to learn more,Go https://github.com/xuyd/vue-dairy.Hope you can understand my English
+,if you can not endure,maybe you have no girlfriend(:_:)
 ## node版本
 >node6.9.5